Frequently Asked Questions

-5xx (Server Error Status Codes): Generally, these indicate server-side errors, such as server downtime or request processing timeouts.
+• 5xx (Server error status codes): Generally indicates server-side errors, such as server crashes or request processing timeouts.

 401

-Authentication failed: model not supported or server account banned, etc.
+Authentication failed: model not supported or server account suspended, etc.

-Contact or check the status of the corresponding service provider's account.
+Contact or check the corresponding service provider account status

 403